spioupiou/de-bored/README.md

 ```

 ### ENV Variables
-We use (Cloudinary)[https://cloudinary.com] to host our cute robot avatars:
+We use [Cloudinary](https://cloudinary.com) to host our cute robot avatars.
+You will need an API key to see them properly:
 Create `.env` file
 ```
 touch .env